Directing further investigation during a hearing

 There are a number of reasons why a panel may direct us to carry out further investigations.
 These include:

-- New information has come to light that neither we nor the nurse, midwife or nursing associate or have seen, which could undermine our case, support our case, or support the case of the nurse, midwife or nursing associate.
+- New information has come to light that neither we nor the nurse, midwife or nursing associate have seen, which could undermine our case, support our case, or support the case of the nurse, midwife or nursing associate.

 - The information currently before a panel is obviously incomplete or does not cover all the areas of concern.
 One example of this could be missing pages from patient notes, or from some other important document.

 - Further information is essential to clarify or expand on evidence already obtained

-If it is clear to the panel that evidence exists that it needs to make its decision, but we have not provided it with that evidence, it should consider whether to adjourn the hearing to allow us to gather that evidence.
+If it's clear to the panel that evidence exists that it requires in order to make its decision, but we have not provided it with that evidence, it should consider whether to adjourn the hearing to allow us to gather that evidence.
 In making this decision the panel should consider the following:

 - Whether the evidence is important to an issue it has to decide.